Chain of Thought Example¶

 Shows how to implement backtracking when reasoning fails.

-// Configure node with backtracking enabled
+// Configure a decision-making node with backtracking enabled.

 var decisionNode = new ChainOfThoughtGraphNode(